-It’s mildly spicy, with a slightly sweet and smokey flavor.
+It’s mildly spicy, with a slightly sweet and smoky flavor.

-You can find two varieties of gochugaru: flakes and powder.
+You can find two varieties: flakes and powder.

-- Powder: Fine and smooth texture, has brighter color, used for soup and side dishes.
+- Powder: Fine and smooth texture, brighter color for soup and side dishes.

 - Flakes: Coarse and versatile.
 Great for kimchi, side dishes, soups, and stews.